Hostage schools: In french sudan (present-day mali)

 School supplies were largely lacking.
 Senior commanders then took care of supplying the schools.
 The provided material remained in the spirit of the "hostage school", as it was similar to that used in schools in Paris, such as the subjects studied, such as arithmetic and French history.
 The level of the students was relatively good.
 A large number of students were retained, while others were dismissed.
-They were not allowed to speak in any language other than French, in order to improve their practice and to break the habit of using their mother tongue.
+They were not allowed to speak in any language other than French, to improve their practice and to break the habit of using their mother tongue.
 After a year, the colonists began to draw from them the personnel they needed, for the telegraph or as interpreters.
 In 1890, the post schools were officially abolished.
 However, the children were not returned to their parents.
 The most talented children and those of political interest were kept, while others were taken as trainees.
 In the second half of the decade, the school came under the control of Edgard de Trentinian.
 At this time, the schools experienced mediocre results.
 There were five types of schools: the school run by a European teacher, the circle school, the professional school where students learn manual trades, the missionary school whose role is to introduce Christianity at the expense of Islam.

 In Senegal

 The same phenomenon occurred in Senegal, first in the city of Saint-Louis in 1855.
 In Senegal, chiefs sent slaves to schools instead of sending their own children, as this would provoke social advancement for the slaves.
 Louis Faidherbe encouraged officials and missionaries to first have a minimum command of local languages.
 Faidherbe conquered Senegal militarily by facing El Hadj Omar.
 After the conquest, he sought to pacify and ease tensions with local traditional chiefs and to train interpreters who served as intermediaries between the two parties.
 All of this constitutes a colonization program where education plays an important role.
 Here too, as for French Sudan, the French language is imposed as the only language.
 The school in Saint-Louis saw its doors closed in 1871, only to reopen in 1893 under a more diplomatic name, "the school for sons of chiefs and interpreters".
-In order to attract children of Muslim religions, Faidherbe created a secular school in 1857.
+To attract children of Muslim religions, Faidherbe created a secular school in 1857.
 He then opened primary schools in other municipalities, with Saint-Louis seeing a secondary school open in 1884.
 The schools ensured the assimilation of European norms, with French books being used as in French Sudan.
 Thus, precolonial Senegalese culture was set aside. due to the traditional and religious norms that had been instilled in them and did not align with French norms.
 They referred to themselves as "assimilated" or "evolved," and some even became French citizens.